gh123man/SwiftUI-LazyPager/README.md

   <img src="https://github.com/gh123man/LazyPager/assets/959778/a82da8c3-9d65-4782-8fd7-40cc598e16da" alt="animated" />
 </p>

 The above example is from [dateit](https://dateit.com/) demonstrating the capabilities of this library.
-Note: the is custom and can be added by putting `LazyPager` inside a `ZStack`
+Note: the overlay is custom and can be added by putting `LazyPager` inside a `ZStack`

 # Highlights